ecgu/ecgu.github.io/_posts/2026-01-06-rss-for-journals.md

     The list of journals I follow are on the left, list of new articles in the center, and a preview of the article is on the right.
 Pretty neat!
 </div>

-Of course, I can also use RSS feeds to keep up with the news, follow blogs and new book releases from publishers and more:
+Of course, I can also use RSS feeds to keep up with the news, follow blogs and subreddits, keep up new book releases from publishers, and more:

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">